ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - weights
   - name: Sophie Balshaw
     jobtitle: Marketing Executive
+    bio: >-
-    bio: Sophie is the creative one who's specialism is digital marketing and advertising.
+      Sophie is the creative one who's specialism is digital marketing and advertising.
 After enjoying Art and Graphics from a young age she is happy to have carried this through into her profession.
-Her focus today is to drive traffic and new enquiries into the business to support the ambitious growth goals.
+Her focus today is to drive traffic and new enquiries into the business to support the ambitious growth goals.\

+      Sophie is a watersports fanatic who enjoys wakeboarding and sailing around the welsh coast.
     interests:
       - surfing
       - skiing